 The usage is identical for all the major mobile operating systems (iOS, Android, Windows Phone).
 Required is only a modern browser that understands HTML5 and activated location services (GPS) on the device.

-- The user visits the site xm.gl in mobile browser.
-Once there, he must grant the permission to query the location.
+- The user visits the site xm.gl in a mobile browser.
+Once there, he must grant permission to query the location.

 - The browser sends the location to the xamoom cloud.